A PSPACE-complete Graph Nim: Neighboring Nim

-Our main result for this paper is that this game is \complexC{PSPACE}-hard.
+Our main result for this paper is that \ruleSet{Neighboring Nim} is \complexC{PSPACE}-hard.
 Since our analysis uses graphs with a small number of sticks on each vertex, we define a version of the game with a bounded number of sticks per vertex.

-\begin{Definition}[\ruleSet{$k$-Neighboring Nim}] $\phantom{y}\\$ \emph{\ruleSet{$k$-Neighboring Nim}} is the same ruleset as \ruleSet{Neighboring Nim}, except that the weight function $w$ has bounded range: $[0, k]$. \end{Definition}
+\begin{Definition}[\ruleSet{$k$-Neighboring Nim}] $\phantom{y}\\$ \emph{\ruleSet{$k$-Neighboring Nim}} is the same ruleset as \ruleSet{Neighboring Nim}, except that the weight function, $w$, has bounded range: $[0, k]$. \end{Definition}

 We are able to show that \ruleSet{2-Neighboring Nim} is \complexC{PSPACE}-complete, and thus \ruleSet{$c$-Neighboring Nim} is also \complexC{PSPACE}-complete for any constant $c \geq 2$.
 The case for \ruleSet{1-Neighboring Nim} is solvable in polynomial time, since this game is equivalent to \ruleSet{Undirected (Vertex) Geography} \cite{DBLP:journals/tcs/FraenkelSU93}.
-Thus, if $\complexC{P} \neq \complexC{PSPACE}$, allowing a second stick on some vertex-heaps can greatly increase the computational hardness of determining the winning player.
+Thus, if $\complexC{P} \neq \complexC{PSPACE}$, allowing a second stick on some vertex-heaps can greatly increase the computational hardness of determining the winning player!